Blubberkins/Poker-Odds-Calculator/README.md

 This is a function that calculates the percentage chance (odds) of getting every possible poker hand given the currently held cards and the state of the cards on the table.
 Uses standard Texas Hold'em hands.
+Uses sampling in complex simulation scenarios to maintain an overall O(1) time complexity.

 Takes the following parameters:
 - Hole (list of the current two 'hole' cards the 'player' is has been dealt)